-ILA intends to work with SFUSD on a “small-school-by-design” International Baccalaureate School for grades 6-12.
+ILA has submitted a proposal to SFUSD for a “small-school-by-design” International Baccalaureate School for grades 6-12.

 San Francisco communities have expressed the desire for more neighborhood schools, especially small middle and high schools close to home.
 In particular, the Potrero Hill, Dogpatch and Mission Bay neighborhoods are without a small middle school option.
 Parents are interested in restoring a neighborhood middle/high school to this area.

 San Francisco also has many families leaving the public school system to attend private schools, especially when students transition out of small elementary schools to attend large comprehensive middle and high schools.
 By offering a world-class International Baccalaureate curriculum and a small school experience to students across the City, ILA aims to help increase enrollment in San Francisco public schools.

 How big is the new school?
 What grades can attend?

 Integrative Leadership Academy in San Francisco (ILA SF) will be a City-wide public school, serving a diverse population of students in grades 6-12 grade.
 ILA SF intends to open with a cohort of 80 sixth grade students in fall 2020.

 Where would the new school be located?

 The new middle school will be located in San Francisco, and ideally within the neighborhoods of Potrero Hill, Mission Bay or Dogpatch.